Tech writers can code too

 Now let’s see this script in action.

-Do this: Enter gawk --csv -f datacenters.awk in.csv
+Do this: Enter gawk --csv -f datacenters.awk input.csv

 $